 - While listening to constructive feedback is fine, do not pay much heed to negative stories about natural childbirth.

-- Majority of women want to switch to medication, particularly during intense labour pains.
+- The majority of women want to switch to medication, particularly during intense labour pains.
 Don’t blame yourself if you feel like doing the same.

-- Despite the high chances of pooping during the baby pushing, don’t avoid having a good and balanced meal at all times during your pregnancy.
+- Despite the high chances of pooping during the baby’s pushing, don’t avoid having a good and balanced meal at all times during your pregnancy.

 Tips for Delivering Child Naturally

-Listed below are a few tips that can improve your chances of a natural childbirth:
+Listed below are a few tips that can improve your chances of natural childbirth: